beverly-m/Data-Analytics-Projects/2_Job_Analysis/README.md

 #### Top Skills Insights

 - SQL and Python dominate as top skills in data-related jobs, reflecting their foundational role in data processing and analysis.
-- There is a signficant demand for knowledge in cloud technologies such as AWS and Azure, and big data analytics tools such as Spark.
+- There is a significant demand for knowledge in cloud technologies such as AWS and Azure, and big data analytics tools such as Spark.

 <img width="800" alt="pivot table of top job skills in data" src="https://github.com/user-attachments/assets/f88c8887-1317-4e52-8fd9-d010531a3fa1" />